♪♪ ♪♪ NARRATOR: In South Central China at the Wolong Panda Center, there's a young cub that has never tasted freedom.

 Nothing like this has ever been seen before.

-So every male battles to be in the right place at the right time.
+[ Panda growling ] Female Pandas are only fertile for a couple of days, so every male battles to be in the right place at the right time.

 After an hour, she starts to come down.

-Females will attack and can injure males if they don't want to mate.
+[ Panda grunting, calling ] The male has to be careful -- females will attack and can injure males if they don't want to mate.

 She's not ready.

 Both males will follow her until she comes into estrus.